UDP Health Monitor

 - Failed Checks — Number of consecutive health checks that must fail before Avi Vantage marks an up server as being down.

 Note: Default System-UDP health monitor will detect failure only when ICMP unreachable is received.
 It will keep the server UP until it receives ICMP unreachable for the defined UDP port.
 Hence it does not detect the failure:

 - If the UDP health monitor request gets dropped or blackholed before reaching the server.

 - If ICMP unreachable response packets are being dropped.

 - If the backend UDP server does not send ICMP unreachable.

-- Client Request Data: Enter an appropriate send string applicable for the server application.
+- Client Request Data — Specify an appropriate send string applicable for the server application.

-- Server Response Data: Enter the expected response from the server.
-Vantage checks to see if the Server Response data is contained within the first 2KB of data returned from the server.
+- Server Response Data — Specify the expected response from the server.
+Avi Vantage checks to see if the server response data is contained within the first 2KB of data returned from the server.